odino/odino.github.com/source/_posts/2018-01-10-i-trolled-a-digital-salesman-because-their-techniques-are-just-plain-wrong.markdown

 {% img center /images/sales3.png %}

 This is a portion of [Jeddah, KSA](https://en.wikipedia.org/wiki/Jeddah) and yes, I'm just screwing around.
-Since I'm in the mood, let's have some fun while we play:
+Since I'm in the mood, let's have some fun while at it:

 {% img center /images/sales4.png %}